Services

 E-Commerce

-The bottleneck sits in product or process, not in platform constraints
+The bottleneck is in product, process, or operations rather than platform constraints

-Critical data and integration flows lack ownership clarity
+Critical data and integration flows lack clear owners

-Migration risk concentrates in failure modes that surface after exposure expands.
-These patterns typically break first under real traffic and operational load.
+Migration risk often appears after exposure expands.
+These patterns usually break first under real traffic, live orders, integration load, and revenue pressure.

 What breaks first: